A look at where the investigations related to Trump stand

 —WHAT DOES TRUMP HAVE TO SAY ABOUT ALL THIS?
 Trump has repeatedly slammed the Mueller investigation as a witch hunt and insisted there was “NO COLLUSION” with Russia.
 He also says his now-former lawyer, Cohen, lied to get a lighter sentence in New York.

 —WHAT DO I NEED TO KNOW TODAY?
-Two former Trump aides are pleading their case to judges Tuesday in hopes of easing the punishment they could face for their crimes.
+Two former Trump aides pleaded their case to judges Tuesday in hopes of easing the punishment they could face for their crimes.

-Lawyers for former Trump national security adviser Michael Flynn will make a sentencing recommendation in a court filing due by the end of the day.
+Lawyers for former Trump administration national security adviser Michael Flynn asked a judge Tuesday to spare him prison time, saying he had devoted his career to his country and taken responsibility for an “uncharacteristic error in judgment.”
 Flynn has admitted lying to the FBI just days after Trump took office about conversations he had during the transition with the then-Russian ambassador to the United States.

-Also Tuesday, Paul Manafort’s defense team is expected to argue that the ex-Trump campaign chairman never intentionally lied to prosecutors.
+Also Tuesday, lawyers for former Trump campaign chairman Paul Manafort said they were still deciding whether to dispute allegations that he lied to investigators and breached a plea agreement.
 Manafort has been convicted in Washington and Virginia of crimes related to years of Ukrainian political consulting work.
 Although the charges don’t directly touch Trump, Manafort was a central figure during the campaign, which means he could pass along potentially damaging information.

 For more in-depth information, follow AP coverage at https://apnews.com/TrumpInvestigations